njayman/season.nvim/README.md

 ## License

 This plugin is licensed under the MIT License.
-See the LICENSE file for more details.
+See the `LICENSE.txt` file for more details.

 ## Acknowledgements